 Swim Floaties for Toddlers and Preschoolers – What to Look For:

-- Does the device keep your child’s weight centered?
+- How safe is the device?
+Does the device keep your child’s weight centered?
 If not, your child will tip over either forward or backward into the water.

 - What material is it made of?
 Good quality foam will keep your child floating above the water, but the material on the outside can be just as important.
 The best materials to keep your child comfortable while swimming are neoprene and polyester.
 Products made of nylon are often cheaper, but nylon can rub and chafe.

-- Make sure the device is adjustable.
+- Is the device adjustable?
 You want to make sure your child is securely fastened into the swim aid so he doesn’t fall out or take it off in the water.
 Look for adjustable straps.

-- I feel safer putting my kids in a swim aid that is approved by the U.S. Coast Guard or American Red Cross.
+- Is the device approved by the U.S. Coast Guard or American Red Cross?
 For me, the peace of mind in knowing the device has been tested and deemed effective is well worth a few extra dollars.

 Paddle Pals is made of high-quality polyester, which doesn’t chafe like nylon can.
 This swim aid is designed for children who weigh 30-50 pounds.
 One of my favorite things about it is that it is U.S. Coast Guard approved.
 That means you can use it for swimming, boating, or other water activities and feel confident that it will keep your child safe.
 It comes in a variety of fun prints and colors.